ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Testing.md

 However, some tests will require that you do a fair bit of setup to create objects with a particular internal state, and that doing this multiple times can be time consuming.
 In this case you are probably better off doing the set up once and have multiple small tests bundled up into one function.

+There are many modules available which can help you with different kinds of testing.
+Of particular note for scientific computing is [numpy.testing](https://numpy.org/doc/stable/reference/routines.testing.html).
+`numpy.testing` has lots of convenience functions for testing related to numpy data types.
+Especially useful when you want things to be "close" or "equal to with a given precision".

 ## Testing modes

 Broadly speaking there are two classes of testing: functional and non-functional.